 EUclaim collects and processes only the personal data it needs.
 Processing is to be understood in the sense of the General Data Protection Regulation as any action involving personal data, such as collecting, recording, storing and forwarding.

-IP addresses, device ID and session cookies are collected so that EUclaim can collect historical and statistical information about the use of the website.
+IP addresses, device ID and session cookies are among other things, collected so that EUclaim can collect historical and statistical information about the use of the website.

 Your name is necessary to identify you, to address you in the correct manner and in order to be able to use the correct salutation in direct communication with you.